Schedule Your Free Case Evaluation

 Recognizing Religious Discrimination in Los Angeles

 Any unfavorable employment action taken against a person because of their religious beliefs or practices is considered religious discrimination in Los Angeles.
-Title VII of the Civil Rights Act of 1964, as well as California law, both forbid this kind of discrimination.
+Title VII of the Civil Rights Act of 1964, which applies to employers with 15 or more employees, as well as California law, both forbid this kind of discrimination.

 Both federal and state laws prohibit employers from firing employees or otherwise discriminating against them based on their faith.
 Employers must also provide reasonable accommodations (such as time off) for employees’ religious practices and beliefs.
 However, there are exceptions if doing so would place an excessive burden on the employer.

-It is crucial to remember that religious discrimination can manifest itself in a variety of ways.
-Just a single instance of prejudice may not be enough to support a claim.
-However, it is vital to act to preserve your rights if you think that you have suffered religious discrimination.
+It’s crucial to remember that religious discrimination can manifest itself in a variety of ways, and just a single instance of prejudice might not be enough to support a claim.
+However, it’s vital to act to preserve your rights if you think that you have suffered religious discrimination.
 Otherwise, it can have detrimental effects on your career and financial stability.

 Common Forms of Religious Discrimination